Documentation

 • 403 on all actions – Check that the policy is attached to the object (or parent).
 Use the policy dump script to verify storage.

-• Group not matching – Ensure the group exists in the organization/partner context and the user is a member.
+• Group not matching – Ensure the group SRN is correct and the identity is a member of that group.